-Last Updated on January 13, 2023 by Avi Steen
+Last Updated on October 3, 2023 by Avi Steen

 Trying to get pregnant can be an exciting but anxious time.
-For many women, it may seem like all they need to do is have regular periods and they will conceive.
+For many women, it may seem like all they need to do is have regular periods, and they will conceive.
 However, a normal cycle is not the only indicator of fertility.
-In this blog post, we’ll explore four reasons why although you have regular periods, you’re still not getting pregnant.
+In this blog post, we’ll explore four reasons why, although you have regular periods, you’re still not getting pregnant.

 I Was Having Regular Periods but Not Getting Pregnant